How to integrate smart home technology in a historical home

-In an Altbau you can live in style and with lots of space.
-But what about comfort and energy efficiency between your high walls?
+Historical Altbau buildings offer coveted high ceilings, large double windows and doors, and real hardwood flooring.
+The irreplicable charm of Altbaus is certainly a valuable trait, but what about modern comfort and energy efficiency between your high walls?
 We will show you the advantages of a smart home in an Altbau, and which type will suit you best.

 The basic idea of a smart home is to increase comfort, energy efficiency and safety within your own four walls.
 Timers, sensors and other technical aids enable a home to put this idea into practice.
 They ensure intelligent interaction between different household appliances.
 The effort for you is as minimal as possible.
 So if you decide to live in a smart home, you have more time to look after your own interests and live more comfortably, safely and sustainably.

 Which smart home solution is most suitable for an Altbau?

 Altbaus are steeped in history, have generous floor plans and their aesthetics are often a delight, so it is understandable that they are highly sought-after by those looking for an apartment.
 However, having been around for 100 years or so, it's understandable that they may be showing a few signs of ageing.
 In terms of fixtures and fittings, it is not easy to keep up with the younger competition.
 However, this is no reason to declare them dead, because an apartment does not have to be rebuilt in order to be able to use the latest technology.
 Wireless smart home systems are ideal for this purpose, allowing you to avoid a mess of cables.
 Various household appliances are wirelessly connected to each other and controlled centrally from a module such as a smartphone, tablet or laptop.